rodrigoadfaria/obj-viewer/README.txt

   [Zoom in/out] zoom in/out the scene by rolling the mouse wheel or by holding the right click and dragging to any direction.

+  [Manipulator] you can manipulate an object by selecting it in the left menu.
+Once you select it, point the mouse in the canvas area and press 'R' or 'r' to rotate, 'T' or 't' to translate and 'S' or 's' to scale.
+You might press 'X' or 'x', 'Y' or 'y' or 'Z' or 'z' to choose an axis to apply the transformation on a given axis.
+  You can delete an object pressing 'X', 'x' or 'DEL'.
+It is important to remember that this feature only works if you haven't pressed any keyword for transformations.
+  You can deselect the object pressing 'ESC'.

 CONTACT
 -------